(based on the US guidelines)

-Approximately 1 in 4 pregnant individuals carry group B strep (GBS), the leading cause of sepsis and meningitis in newborns according to the US Centers for Disease Control and Prevention (CDC).
-GBS can also infect babies during pregnancy and the first few months of life.
+Approximately 1 in 5 pregnant individuals globally carry group B strep (GBS), a leading cause of invasive infection in babies worldwide.
+GBS can infect babies during pregnancy, at birth, and during the first few months of life.

 Ideally, your provider should do a urine culture for group B strep (GBS) and other bacteria (this is not the standard prenatal urine “dipstick” check) at your first prenatal visit.
 Having group B strep in your urine is a risk factor associated with early-onset GBS disease.
 If your urine tests positive, your provider should consider you as “GBS colonized” for this pregnancy so that you receive IV antibiotics for GBS when labor starts or your water breaks.